RxNT/loggly-alarm/README.md

 ./alarm.sh
 ```

+When the alarm goes off, press *q* to stop the script.

 ## Automation With Cron

 This script is able to be automated with Cron.
 To do this, refer to **crontab** usage.